arghvn/MyElevenProjects/second_project/readme.md

 there are two types of endpoints slash /movies and /movies/id we have to use depending on what we are doing in the sense ,if we are creating then obviously /m if we are updating then obviously id is required so it has to be /m/i right then.

 and there are methods and there are getmethods...get fo get all and get by id function and we will use post (another method) for create function and we will use put for update  function and we will use delete for delete function.

 and we wil using postman to test all these endpoints.

 what is the rest Api ?
 REST is an "architectural style" or "design template" for APIs.
 Various applications and web pages are used to obtain information about various sources.
 Where does this data come from?
 This data is received from servers and applications are connected to web servers to receive and send data.
 A REST API is a way to connect two computer systems, such as a web browser and servers, via HTTP.
 API‌ is the title for the "Application Programming Interface".
 An API is an intermediary that allows communication between two applications.

+log uses for searching errors to connecting server encoding/json uses for encoding math/rand : imagine the user adds a new  movie to this movie server so we need to create a new ID for it and that will be created using math/rand net/http allows to create a server in GO strconv = string conversion
+The index created with math / rand will be an integer and needs to be converted to a string.